Kalyani M4: Design

 The Kalyani M4 uses a turbocharged 6-pot diesel motor which is rated to deliver 465hp and a 1627 Nm of torque.
 It uses a CVT automatic transmission.
 It also features a low-range gearbox to work with the 4×4 system to scale difficult steep inclines.
 The M4 has top speed of 140 km/h and has a range of 800 km.

-It can withstand three 10 kg TNT charges under the wheels and one 50 kg IED Blast at its one side.
+It can withstand three 10 kg TNT charges under the wheels and 50 kg IED side blasts.